alsotang/defo/README.md

 ## Why I create Defo

-In my work, there are lots of situations to deal with data structure.
+In my work, there are lots of situations to deal with data structure transformation.

-For example, there is some rows from SQL databse:
+For example, there is some rows from SQL database:

 ```js
 var ROWS = [